 #2: Change this clause as follows (CID#351):

-The goal of the SISO phase is to collect feedback on one or more suitable initiator’s TX and responder’s RX DMG antennas and sectors between the initiator and each responder intended to be part of the MU group.
+The goal of the SISO phase is to collect feedback on one or more suitable initiator’s TX and responder’s RX DMG antennas and sectors between the initiator and each responder in the MU group.
 This information is then used to perform the following MIMO phase.
 All transmissions during the SISO phase should use the DMG control mode.

 Figure 58 depicts the SISO phase, which consists of two subphases, namely, an I-TXSS subphase and a SISO Feedback subphase.
 The initiator may perform the I-TXSS subphase.
 The I-TXSS subphase enables the initiator to obtain feedback from the responders in the MU group on one or more sectors for each of the initiator’s TX DMG antenna.